Gowtham-app-developer/Android-Interview-Questions/Android Architecture.md

 - WorkManager we can enqueue our background processing even when the app is not running and the device is rebooted for some reason.
 - It also lets us define constraints necessary to run the task e.g. network availability before starting the background task.

-## Architecture pattern
+## Android Architecture pattern

-- An architecture pattern gives modularity to the project files and assures that all the codes get covered in Unit testing.
+- An Android Architecture pattern gives modularity to the project files and assures that all the codes get covered in Unit testing.
 - It makes the task easy for developers to maintain the software and to expand the features of the application in the future.

 ## MVC